 How To Stop Bored Parrots From Screaming

-If your parrot is confined to a cage and aviary, that’s even more important.
+If your parrot is confined to a cage, that’s even more important.
 These living conditions aren’t ideal.
 Parrots should be allowed to free roam outside of a cage for at least 3-4 hours every day.

-There are plenty of ways to provide parrots with enrichment:
+There are ways to provide parrots with enrichment:

 - Food toys that stimulate foraging behavior.
-Those designed like puzzle boxes are a great option.
-Many can be purchased at pet supply stores.
+Puzzle boxes are a good option.

 - Offer uncracked nuts for your parrot to open.
-This will depend on the particular bird’s diet, as some won’t appreciate nuts.
+This will depend on the particular bird’s diet.

 - Hide food throughout its cage for it to hunt down.

-Parrots are actually so intelligent, certain toys made for human toddlers are great for parrot enrichment.
+Parrots are so smart that certain toys made for human toddlers are a source of parrot enrichment.
 These can entertain parrots for hours.
 Try:

 - Wooden blocks (without paint)